lmcorbalan/voting-dapp/README.md

 6. `yarn start` or `npm run start`

 ## TODO
-- [ ] Unit test for DarkRoom contract
+- [ ] Unit test for exercising DarkRoom contract
 - [ ] Vote cost
 - [ ] Improve FE error handling
 - [ ] Add alert messages for when an action is performed